 Ruth finished her Bachelor of Science in Business Administration major in Economics at Mindanao State University, Philippines.
 Her previous work experiences included being an Accounting Staff and as a Consumer Store Supervisor.
 Decided to work remotely in 2012 as a virtual assistant and this year joined the World Enabled team as an Administrative Assistant for Dr. Pineda.

-Diana is an Administrative Assistant from the Philippines and she’s been working with Dr. Pineda since August 2014.
-Being new to the industry, Dr. Pineda has become an inspiration to her and learned a lot about the foundation.
-She respects the deeds World Enabled has contributed for the welfare of our differently abled fellowmen.
+Diana is from the Philippines and an Administrative Assistant of the foundation.
+She has been working with Dr. Pineda since August 2014, and has since become an asset to the organization.
+Diana being new to the non-profit industry, Dr. Pineda has become an inspiration to her and learned a lot about the foundation.
+She respects the deeds World Enabled has contributed to the welfare of our differently abled fellowmen.
 When Diana is not working she participates in fun runs for a cause.
-She’s extremely in love with cats of all sizes but favourited the Siberian Tigers.
+She’s extremely in love with cats of all sizes but favorited the magnificent Siberian Tigers.

 Bernardo Carlos Spaulonci Chiachia Matos de Oliveira